My name is Travis Oler, and I am a 2022 candidate for the Idaho House of Representatives for Bingham County, Legislative

 Travis will fight to REDUCE all Bingham County homeowners’ future property taxes.

 Travis supports an increase to the homestead exemption and supports legislation that cuts property taxes for ALL Bingham County homesteads.
 No exceptions!!

 Travis will fight for the farmers’ Right to Repair bill.

 Sometimes farmers are restricted in their options to get their tractors and other equipment repaired, causing unnecessary delays and crop damage during critical planting and harvesting seasons.
 Simply put, Right to Repair is what’s fair for farmers and will help Idaho’s economy grow faster!

 Travis will bring decency back to Bingham County.

 Julianne Young has repeatedly lied when she said our local government officials and county commissioners are part of a global conspiracy!

-Julianne Young’s wacky global conspiracy gossip and false accusations have divided Bingham County and hurt our local government officials who work hard for Bingham County every day.
+Julianne Young’s baseless global conspiracy gossip and false accusations have divided Bingham County and hurt our local government officials who work hard for Bingham County every day.
 This nonsense needs to end now!

 Travis will support adequate funding for education so that Bingham County can have GOOD SCHOOLS.

 Only 9 out of 105 legislators, including Julianne Young, voted against 2019 House Bill 153, which raised starting teacher minimum salary to $40k/year.
 We can’t have good schools in Bingham County if we don’t pay teachers a livable wage!